Cooking Pumpkin for Maximum Nutrition

 Once the pumpkin is cut up and in the steamer, put some water in the saucepan and steam them with the lid on and medium heat for around 12 to 15 minutes.
 You’ll know they’re ready when a fork goes easily through the pulp to the skin.

 Now the only tricky bit.
 Transfer the steamed pumpkin strips to your chopping board and let them cool slightly for a minute.

 Whether you’re making a healthy soup, mashed pumpkin or warm pumpkin salad, you’ll want the skin off as easily as possible.
 The way I do this is to hold one end of the strip with a fork or a folded over paper towel if it’s being slippery (take care as they’ll be very hot straight out of the steamer) and simply scoop the bright orange pulp out with a tablespoon.
-This is especially good for the warm pumpkin salad recipe ahead as the size is perfect for it.

 It can take a little practice, but after a while you should have healthy pumpkin, steamed and in skinless strips ready to use in around 15 – 20 minutes.